Here are some of the Sustainable Transportation exhibits we are planning to have at Greenspark:

 - Sebring Citicar: Before Tesla, this was the most produced Electric Car of modern times.
 Made in the 1970s, it was produced in response to the oil embargo. ***already acquired***.

-- Human-Electric Solar Hybrid: this comfortable solar-powered electric trike can go for 20 miles rain or shine – with only light pedaling.
+- Human-Solar Hybrid ELF: this comfortable solar-powered electric trike can go for 20 miles rain or shine – with only light pedaling.
 A roof mounted solar panel will recharge it in time to take you back home from work. ***already acquired***

 - Biodiesel Setup: This exhibit shows how biodiesel fuel is produced from used vegetable oil.
 Many diesel cars can use biodiesel fuel without any modifications. ***already acquired***